Freedom Trophy

 Freedom Trophy (also known as the Gandhi-Mandela Trophy) is a prestigious Test cricket series contested between India and South Africa, created to honor the shared values of Mahatma Gandhi and Nelson Mandela and to celebrate the nations’ historic ties through the game.
 It was first introduced in 2015 as part of the bilateral Test contests between the two cricketing giants, symbolizing mutual respect, resilience, and freedom.
 Over the years, five editions have been played, each producing gripping battles across challenging conditions, from the pace-friendly tracks of Centurion to the turning pitches of Chennai.

-Type: Test cricket
+Type: Test Cricket

 Title Holder: South Africa